Data reveals lack of minority investors in Maryland cannabis industry

 CNS collected the data used in this reporting from the reports of each company who submitted their demographics by the June 1, 2019, deadline.
 Seven dispensaries and two grow/process licensees who were licensed by the 2019 deadline did not submit a minority report, while 17 dispensaries and one grower currently licensed in Maryland are not required to submit a report until June 2020.

-There more than 90 dispensaries licensed to operate a cannabis storefront in Maryland (though many are not open yet), but the MMCC has distributed only 17 licenses to grow cannabis and 17 licenses to process it into oil, wax or other cannabis products.
+There are over 90 dispensaries who are licensed to operate a cannabis storefront in Maryland (though many are not open yet), but the MMCC has distributed only 17 licenses to grow cannabis and 17 licenses to process it into oil, wax or other cannabis products.
 There are currently 10 businesses with licenses to both grow and process cannabis in Maryland.

 Currently, only four of 26 companies with a grow or process license are owned by a majority of women or people of color, including HMS Health, Seven Points Agro, Kind Therapeutics and Chesapeake Alternatives.